Schwab Review

 What actually happens to your idle cash

-Uninvested cash in a standard Schwab brokerage account is swept into a low-yield vehicle — the default rate is close to 0% APY in most configurations.
-Schwab then deploys this cash through its banking subsidiary at higher rates, keeping the spread.
+Uninvested cash in a standard Schwab brokerage account is swept into a low-yield bank sweep vehicle at a rate substantially below what money-market funds pay.
+Schwab deploys this cash through its banking subsidiary at higher rates, keeping the spread — a disclosed but often underappreciated part of the commission-free revenue model.

 This is disclosed — it is how commission-free US brokers have structured their revenue for years.
 But it matters practically: if you contribute monthly and hold cash for 2–4 weeks between trades, that idle period compounds quietly against you.